New Ofsted Framework 2019: Revised Summary Post Consultation

 However, it also clarifies that ‘Ofsted may conduct inspections without notice.
 When this happens, the lead inspector will normally telephone the school about 15 minutes before arriving on site.’

-New key judgement categories have been introduced
+New key judgement categories

 Let’s look at the four new categories, exploring both what the inspectors will be looking for, and how they intend to make their judgements: